md81544/electronicRotaryTable/README.md

 gears, for example, to be cut.

-This project entails putting a stepper motor on the worm drive which rotates the table, and drives it with a Raspberry Pi.
-Unlike the Electronic Lead Screw project, this doesn't require precise timing or a powerful stepper - all it's doing is repeatably rotating the workpiece, which is then machined, then rotated
+This project entails putting a stepper motor on the worm drive which rotates the table, and driving it with a Raspberry Pi.
+Unlike my Electronic Lead Screw project, this doesn't require precise timing or a powerful stepper - all it's doing is repeatably rotating the workpiece, which is then machined, then rotated